StukFi/opendata/README.md

 ## Hosting the application

-Build the application and point a web server to the "dist" directory.
+Build the application and point a web server to the `dist` directory.
 For local testing use for example the "Web Server for Chrome" -plugin or the "http-server" command-line http server from npm.
 For public hosting refer to your web server of choice's documentation.

 The application by default gets its map tiles from OpenStreetMap's public servers.
 For public hosting you should configure the application to use local tiles or some other service.
 The map tile source URL is configured in the map's Vue component file.

 ## Getting data

 The application does not contain any data by default.
-Python scripts for fetching and processing data are in the "scripts" directory.
+Python scripts for fetching and processing data are in the `scripts` directory.

-Create a copy of the file "settings.example.json" in the "scripts" directory and rename it "settings.json".
-Change the value of the "data_directory" key to the path of the directory where you want data to be stored.
-The name of the directory must be "data".
-For example, "/var/www/html/opendata/data".
+Create a copy of the file `settings.example.json` in the scripts directory and rename it `settings.json`.
+Change the value of the `data_directory` key to the path of the directory where you want data to be stored.
+The name of the directory must be `data`.
+For example, `/var/www/html/opendata/data`.
 Note that the path does not end in a forward slash.
-The data directory should be located next to the "index.html" file at the root of the opendata web hosting directory.
+The data directory should be located next to the `index.html` file at the root of the opendata web hosting directory.
 You can alternatively create a symlink that points to another location.

-"get_data.py" is the main script.
+`get_data.py` is the main script.
 It takes one required argument for the type of data to get.
-This is currently always "dose_rates".
+This is currently always `dose_rates`.
 Running the script without other arguments fetches the most recent results.
-Use the "--span" option and datetime arguments to fetch many results.
-Use the "--help" option for detailed technical instructions.
+Use the `--span` option and datetime arguments to fetch many results.
+Use the `--help` option for detailed technical instructions.

-To keep the application up-to-date schedule the "get_data.py" script.
+To keep the application up-to-date schedule the `get_data.py` script.
 The following crontab configuration runs the script every 10 minutes.
 The configuration changes directory to the scripts directory.
 This is due to relative paths in the scripts.
 Task Scheduler provides similar functionality on Windows.

 `*/10 * * * * cd /home/lma/opendata/scripts/; /bin/python3 /home/lma/opendata/scripts/get_data.py dose_rates`

-The "get_data.py" script also generates time series data and updates a metadata file.
+The `get_data.py` script also generates time series data and updates a metadata file.
 It performs these tasks when it fetches new results.
-To regenerate all time series data run the "time_series.py" script.
-To update the metadata file run the "metadata.py" script.
+To regenerate all time series data run the `time_series.py` script.
+To update the metadata file run the `metadata.py` script.
 You do not need to run these scripts under normal operation.

 ## Development Tools